SyncfusionExamples/how-to-pass-JSON-arrays-to-Blazor-chart/README.md

 # how-to-pass-JSON-arrays-to-Blazor-chart

 **JSON** data cannot be bound directly into [Blazor Charts](https://www.syncfusion.com/blazor-components/blazor-charts), so we should deserialize the JSON data to a bindable format.

 The following steps explain  how to pass JSON data to [Blazor Charts](https://www.syncfusion.com/blazor-components/blazor-charts).

-**Step 1**: Import the following namespace in the razor file and store the JSON file inside wwwroot folder.
+**Step 1**: Import and inject the following namespace in the razor file and store the JSON file inside wwwroot folder.

 ```cshtml
 @inject NavigationManager NavigationManager